RCR Courses and Education

-Fall 2011.
+Fall/Spring.
 This is a 1 credit course that will meet for 8 weeks, for 2 hours a session.
 You may enroll in the course through ARIES registration, or you may audit the course by contacting Carolyn Broccardo.
-The course will fulfill the RCR training requirements for grants awarded by the National Science Foundation (NSF) and National Institutes for Health (NIH).
+The course will fulfill the RCR training requirements for grants awarded by the National Science Foundation (NSF), National Institutes for Health (NIH), and USDA - NIFA.
 View the preliminary course schedule.
 1 credit hour.

 |HES 692||Health and Exercise Science Orientation Semester||

 Spring, Summer.
 View a syllabus.
 1 credit hour.

 |MIP 654||Research Policies and Reguations||